luno/workflow/README.md

 go get github.com/luno/workflow
 ```

+---

-### Adapters
+## Adapters
+Adapters enable [Workflow](https://github.com/luno/workflow) to be tech stack agnostic by placing an interface /
+ protocol between [Workflow](https://github.com/luno/workflow) and the tech stack.
+[Workflow](https://github.com/luno/workflow)
+ uses adapters to understand how to use that specific tech stack.

+For example, the Kafka adapter enables workflow
+ to produce messages to a topic as well as consume them from a topic using a set of predefined methods that wrap the
+ kafka client.
+[Reflex](https://github.com/luno/reflex) is an event streaming framework that works very differently
+ to Kafka and the adapter pattern allows for the differences to be contained and localised in the adapter and not
+ spill into the main implementation.

-Some adapters dont come with the core workflow module such as `kafkastreamer`, `reflexstreamer`, `sqlstore`, and `sqltimeout`.
-If you
+Some adapters dont come with the core workflow module such as `kafkastreamer`, `reflexstreamer`, `sqlstore`,
- wish to use these you need to add them individually based on your needs or build out your own adapter.
+ `sqltimeout`, `rinkrolescheduler`, `webui` and many more.
+If you wish to use these you need to add them individually
+ based on your needs or build out your own adapter.

 #### Kafka
 ```bash